 Cons: Dry food can be hard to chew.

 Hacks: keep a sandwich sized zip bag in your vest to load up with foods and carry with you.
-This will save time versus eating at the station.
+This saves time versus eating at the station.

 Some aid stations will have a grill or a griddle, which allows for a variety of other items, and some creativity.
 Consult with the race FAQ page to see what they might offer differently at some stations.